astral-sh/ruff/crates/red_knot_test/README.md

 databases.
 This means that each is a from-scratch run of the type checker, with no data persisting from any previous test.

-Due to Rust test runner limitations, an entire test suite (Markdown file) is run as a single Rust test, so it's not possible to select individual tests within it to run.
+Due to `cargo test` limitations, an entire test suite (Markdown file) is run as a single Rust test, so it's not possible to select individual tests within it to run.

 ## Structured test suites